-Owning, open carrying or concealed carrying of multi-tools is not prohibited based on the lack of a US Federal Knife law saying that it is.
+Owning, open carrying, or concealed carrying of multi-tools is not prohibited based on the lack of a US Federal Knife law saying that it is.
 That means it is perfectly legal to bring one to school and wherever you go.
 However, some states have their own local laws regarding pocket knives and multi-tools with blades.
-Also, some schools may be tight about their students bringing anything sharp inside school grounds.
+Also, some schools may be tight about their students bringing anything sharp inside the school grounds.
 Before letting your child bring one in their EDC kit, make sure it is allowed.
 Most importantly, see if the kid can be mature and responsible enough to own one.
 If you do get your child one, teach them how to use it properly.

 Speaking of calling for help, an emergency whistle is another EDC kit must-have.
-The Micro Scream Whistle produces a 100 decibel sound that can be heard from a mile away.
+The Micro Scream Whistle produces a 100-decibel sound that can be heard from a mile away.
 Keep it handy while you walk to school.
 Use it when someone approaches and tries to grab you.
 The loud noise should draw attention and scare your would-be attacker.
 The pealess whistle weighs only 0.2 ounces so you can keep it in your pocket, use it as a keychain, or hang it around your neck.
 You won’t even feel it’s there.

 First Aid Kit

 Teach your kids to take care of themselves when they get hurt.
 They should know how to clean and close wounds and other basic first aid skills.
 Pack a small first aid kit in their bag and make sure they only use them when necessary.
-Again, they should be responsible with them.
+Again, they should be responsible for them.

 The First Aid 0.5 Ounce Tin Kit from Adventure Medical Kits comes with bandages, Moleskin, insect sting relief pads, antiseptic wipes, alcohol swabs, and antibiotic ointment.
-They should come handy when they scrape their knees, cut their fingers, or have a blister.
+They should come in handy when they scrape their knees, cut their fingers, or have a blister.
 The tiny first aid kit also has a splinter picker, safety pins, and a Slim Rescue Howler Whistle.

-In any discussion regarding how stay safe when you walk to school, pepper sprays and other non-lethal weapons will always be mentioned.
+In any discussion regarding how to stay safe when you walk to school, pepper sprays and other non-lethal weapons will always be mentioned.
 Everyone, especially the ladies, should have a pepper spray.
 They should also know how to use them.

-The KOSIN Safe Sound Personal Alarm emits 140 decibel of sound that will surely get some attention even from over 600 feet away.
+The KOSIN Safe Sound Personal Alarm emits 140 decibels of sound that will surely get some attention even from over 600 feet away.
 The alarm is activated by simply pulling out the contact pin.
 The siren can last up to 40 minutes.
 You can turn it off by re-inserting the pin.
 The multi-purpose survival tool also comes with an LED lamp.

-Pandemic or not, we need to be serious about teaching our children how to stay safe when you walk to school.
+Pandemic or not, we need to be serious about teaching our children how to stay safe when they walk to school.
 Hey, we’re talking about the safety of our kids so this should be a no-brainer.
-If you want to know more tip on how to keep our family safe, follow Gentleman Pirate Club.
+If you want to know more tips on how to keep our family safe, follow Gentleman Pirate Club.
 And if you think we missed something important, please share your safety tip in the comment section.